-The use of doulas in maternity care has grown with the recognition of their important contribution to the well-being of mothers and infants.
-Hospitals worldwide are striving to provide comprehensive and individualized maternity care, and doula programs are becoming an important element in this care.
+The use of doulas in maternity care has grown with the recognition of their important contribution to the safety and well-being of mothers and babies.
+Hospitals and birthing centers worldwide are striving to provide comprehensive and individualized maternity care.
+Doula programs have become an important element in this care.

 What's a Doula?

-The word "doula" is a Greek word for a woman who sit beside women in pregnancy and help them through their birth experience.
-They provide informational and emotional support during pregnancy, and "mother the mother" continously during labor, and provide support during the initial postpartum period.
+The word "doula" is a Greek word for a woman who cares for women in pregnancy and supports them through birth..
+They provide informational, physical, and emotional support to a woman and her partner during pregnancy and "mother the mother" continously during labor, and provide support during the initial postpartum period.
 A doula provides a nurturing birth environment that supports and encourages women and their partners.
 Without making decisions for a birthing woman, a doula offers information so birthing women can make informed choices.

-A certified doula receives professional training in the physiology of birth and the emotional needs of a woman in labor.
+A certified doula receives professional training in the physiology of birth and the emotional needs of womrn in labor.
 A doula is a non-medical professional working in the company of medical professionals.
-Her purpose is to provide continous emotional support to help a woman come as close as she can to the birth she desires, and to leave her with the best possible feelings about herself and her capabilities.
+Her purpose is to facilitate a positive birth experience for mothers and fathers so they can begin parenthood with as much confidence as possible.

 What Does a Doula Do?

 Doulas can suggest certain labor positions and massage techniques to faciliate labor.
-She can facilitate communication between the laboring woman, her partner and her clinical care providers.
-Doulas can also teach self-hypnosis techniques and also guide women in hypnosis to help them move away from a "fear-tension-pain" cycle and to maximize feelings of well-being, safety, and trust during her birth experience.
-When this happens, her body and baby can do the work of labor most efficiently.
+They can facilitate communication between the laboring woman, her partner and her clinical care providers.
+Doulas can also teach relatxation and self-hypnosis techniques to move away from the "fear-tension-pain" cycle and to maximize feelings of safety and trust during the birth experience.
+When this happens, women and babies can do the work of labor most efficiently.

 Benefits: Doulas Make a Difference